A.Y. 2025 - 2026

 Shaping every student of Bachelor of Public Administration (BPA) to be a law-abiding, service-oriented, and community-responsive leader committed to good governance.

 Transparency is a concept in which an institution is open, honest, and clear about how it makes decisions, executes plans, conducts operations, and discloses information of public interest.
-Centered on the availability of information, it ensures that the public can easily find, read, and interpret data.
+Centered on the availability of information, it ensures that the public can easily find, read, and interpret the data.
 Through transparency, the government is held accountable and under public scrutiny, while citizens are empowered to exercise their rights, especially in verifying information and participating in decision-making processes.

 A. Proactive Disclosure - The provision of information is readily available without citizens asking for it or before they do.
 This reduces potential delays and suspicions.
 The necessary documents and reports are also published on time.
 This urges institutions to act more responsibly when their actions are openly visible.